 06:21

 Or just like you?
 Really?
-The goal is to turn kids into your kind of adult, but rather, better adults than have been, which may be a little challenging, considering your guys’ credentials.
+The goal is not to kids into your kind of adult, but rather, better adults than you have been, which may be a challenging, considering your guys’ credentials.

 06:32